 Carmen Castro, M.S., manages the Harris County Long-Term Ombudsman Program which works with residents, families and facility staff to improve the quality of life of residents in long-term care.
 Carmen is available to do interviews in English and Spanish.

-Lorraine Frazier, Ph.D., specializes in the exploration of biological and behavioral risk factors as predictors of outcomes in patients with cardiovascular disease.
+Lorraine Frazier, Ph.D., R.N., specializes in the exploration of biological and behavioral risk factors as predictors of outcomes in patients with cardiovascular disease.
 Her focus is on the genetic-environmental interaction of inflammation and depression on coronary outcomes in individuals with acute coronary syndromes and heart failure.

 Robert Hanks, Ph.D., F.N.P-C., R.N. joined the UTHealth School of Nursing faculty in 2010 and specializes in primary health care.
 He is currently the Project Manager for the Graduate Nurse Education grant at UTHealth School of Nursing.